crisbotta/portfolio-hugo-website/content/project/sescv22/index.md

 ---

 title: Bike Games
-summary: Cards created for social networks.
-Linked to the summer sports activities at SESC.
+summary: Image and text carousel created as part of SESC's summer activities for 2022.

 tags:
   - writing